Contrast-Security-OSS/docs/content/user/vulns/ManageVulns.md

 ## Mark Vulnerabilities

 Contrast has five statuses for vulnerabilities to help you prioritize and manage findings.
-You may add comments to logged status changes to provide more context.

 * **Reported:** The default for all discovered vulnerabilities.
 * **Confirmed:** A user triaged the vulnerability and flagged it as a definitive risk.